 Building great wealth is possible for anyone who is willing to put in the work, make the sacrifices, and stay focused on the long-term.
 You just have to determine for yourself if it’s worth it.

 Just be clear you know why you want to be independently wealthy.
-If you don’t have a higher cause than just being rich, you will probably lose steam before you reach your goal.
+If you don’t have a higher cause than just being one of the rich people, you will probably lose steam before you reach your ultimate goal.